DamianB-BitFlipper/algopytest/README.md

 Original source may be found [here](https://github.com/DamianB-BitFlipper/algo-diploma/blob/master/tests/test_interaction.py).

 ## Detailed Usage
 Refer to the [Pytest Documentation References](#pytest-documentation-references) below for more specific explanations of key Pytest topics.
+These topics are essential to understand in order to use *AlgoPytest* effectively.

 ### AlgoPytest Setup
 Firstly, you must follow the Pytest directory structure.
 Essentially, all tests will be found within a `tests` directory in the root of your project.